Have you ever gotten food poisoning?

 Simple, right?
 Still, it can be difficult living without a fresh meal for a few days in the outdoors.

-While fresh meat and dairy will go mad quickly without refrigeration, there are some alternative foods you may want to bring with your on the campsite to get your protein fix.
+While fresh meat and dairy will go bad quickly without refrigeration, there are alternative foods you can bring to the campsite to get your protein fix.

 For meat, you can always opt for summer sausage or beef jerky.

 As for the cheeses, you’ll want to avoid any “young,” soft cheese like mozzarella or brie.

 Instead, bring a firm, aged cheese like cheddar or gouda.
 When I’m camping with my wife, I like to bring some crackers and wine too!

 It may seem pointless to spend a few hundred dollars on a quality cooler, but they do keep your food cold longer and safe to eat.